ThePodcastMan02/Daniel-s-Delights/README.md

 # Daniel-s-Delights
 My mod for 1.12.2
 THIS IS A WORK IN PROGRESS.
-I HOPE IT IS"T BAD
+I HOPE IT IS'T BAD
 ------
 This is a mod that will add: